Blog : Bollinger Bands Indicator

 Bollinger Bands Inputs

-Mean Reversion Price crossunder Lower Band Price crossover Middle Band Price crossover Upper Band Price crossunder Middle Band
+Price crossunder Lower Band Price crossunder Middle Band Price crossover Upper Band Price crossover Middle Band

-Trend Following Price > Upper Band Price < Middle Band Price < Lower Band Price > Middle Band
+Price > Middle Band Price < Middle Band Price < Middle Band Price > Middle Band